tokdaniel/js-test/README.md

-# Javascript tests for job applicants
+# Javascript tests for internship/junior developer applicants
 This is a repository **for employees** to review their interview subjects current level of knowledge and thinking.
 Also for **js-developer wannabes** to practice and learn.

 **Try to give a generic solution, rather than just satisfy the unit tests, since it doesn't do any good for anyone.:)**